webix-hub/docs/data/desktop/suggest.md

 ###Suggest list with client-side data

-On the client side the list with suggestions can be stored either of [supported formats](desktop/data_types.md).
+On the client side the list with suggestions can be stored in any of [supported formats](desktop/data_types.md).
 It may be put directly into **data** property (as shown above) or in a variable declared beforehand.

 {{snippet
 Suggest List with JSON data